 Only companies for whom Computershare is the transfer agent/registrar are found on Investor Center.
 However, you can manually enter investments in other companies for reference but details such as share price will not automatically update and you cannot use Investor Center to buy or sell such shares.

-What do I need to register at Computershare Investor Center?
+What information do I need to provide to register at Computershare Investor Center?

 We'll need to verify your identity.
 Depending on what information you can provide, we may need to ask you to confirm your Social Security Number (SSN), Employer Identification Number (EIN), ZIP code and the name of the company in which you are a shareholder.
 If you're based outside the US, we may need to confirm other details relevant to your jurisdiction.